githubteacher/debs-jan-16/places/prague.md

 - Located in the heart of Europe.
 - You can eat anywhere :) It is relatively cheap.
-- You can check out the Vysehrad.
+- You can check out the Vysehrad or the National Technical Museum.